 We have experienced significant net losses since our inception.
-As of September 30, 2012, we had an accumulated deficit of approximately \$360.9 million.
-We expect to incur net losses over the next several years as we advance our programs and incur significant clinical development costs.
+As of June 30, 2013, we had an accumulated deficit of approximately \$382.9 million.
+We expect to incur net losses over the next several years as we advance our programs and incur significant development and commercialization costs.

 We have not received, and do not expect to receive for at least the next several years, any revenues from the commercialization of our product candidates.
-Substantially all of our revenues for the three and nine months ended September 30, 2012 were from our existing collaborations with Allergan, our collaboration with Meiji Seika Pharma, which terminated in July 2012, and our agreements with other parties, including our research and development grants.
+Substantially all of our revenues for the three and six months ended June 30, 2013 were from our collaborations with Allergan and our agreements with other parties, including our research and development grants.
+The research term of our 2003 collaboration with Allergan concluded in March 2013.
+As a result, we will no longer recognize revenues from this collaboration and, therefore, we expect our revenues to decrease in the near term.
 We anticipate that collaborations, which provide us with research funding and potential milestone payments and royalties, and grant funding will continue to be our primary sources of revenues for the next several years.

 We cannot be certain that the milestones required to trigger payments under our existing collaborations will be reached or that we will secure additional collaboration agreements.
-To obtain revenues from our product candidates, we must succeed, either alone or with others, in developing, obtaining regulatory approval for, and manufacturing and marketing drugs with significant market potential.
-We may never succeed in these activities, and may never generate revenues that are significant enough to achieve profitability.
+To obtain revenues from our product candidates, we must succeed, either alone or with others, in developing, obtaining regulatory approval for, manufacturing and marketing drugs with significant market potential.
+We may never succeed in these activities and may never generate revenues that are significant enough to achieve profitability.